Prizes, Gifts, and Awards Policy

 Award/gift - An award/gift is something of value given to recognize a term of service, safety record, exceptional performance, special achievement, etc. Awards/gifts to students are taxable unless they qualify as scholarships and are directly applied toward tuition, required fees, books, and/or equipment.
 Student recognition by College departments for academic achievement is considered a prize (see below).

 Cash equivalent award/gift - A cash equivalent award/gift is any item which can be used to “purchase” merchandise or which can be easily converted to cash.
 Under IRS code, this includes cash, gift cards, and gift certificates.
 Gift cards and gift certificates are not permitted and therefore will not be reimbursed if you purchase them.
-For gift card payments to human research subjects, please refer to the Human Research Subjects Policy.
+For gift card payments to human research subjects, please refer to the Human Subjects Payment Policy.

 A certificate that allows an employee to receive a specific item of personal property that is minimal in value (e.g. a certificate for a holiday turkey or ham), provided infrequently, and is administratively impractical to account for, may be excludable as a de minimis benefit, depending on facts and circumstances.